tuananhdao/LKHpy/README.md

 ```

 > [!NOTE]
-> Built versions are tested against the latest Ubuntu and MacOS.
+> Built versions are tested against the latest Ubuntu and macOS.
-> LKH 3 does not support Windows (no one should use Windows anyway) and neither does LKHpy.
+> LKH 3 does not support Windows (no one should use Windows anyway), and neither does LKHpy.
 As a workaround, use `WSL`.

 ## Usage